Skip to content

 3f.
 Evaluate demand predictions for patients yet to arrive

-You can request the UCLH datasets on Zenodo.
-If you don't have the public data, change data_folder_name from 'data-public' to 'data-synthetic'.
+If you do not have the public data, set data_folder_name to 'data-synthetic'.

 # Reload functions every time